-Concurrent with the BeMetals Option Agreement, BMET USA and SMMI entered a management contract whereby BeMetals will pay \$25,000 monthly to SMMI for management services to enable BMET to perform exploration and development work with respect to the South Mountain Project.
-Management service income of \$300,000 was recognized for the years ended December 31, 2021, and 2020, respectively.
+Also, according to the terms of the original agreement BMET USA and SMMI entered a management contract whereby BeMetals paid \$25,000 monthly to SMMI for management services to enable BMET to perform exploration and development work with respect to the South Mountain Project.
+Management service income of \$300,000 was recognized for the years ended December 31, 2022, and 2021, respectively.